ismisepaul/ismisepaul.github.io/docs/_posts/2023-02-17-owasp-global-appsec-dublin-day1.md

 - 2009 SAMM called OpenSAMM
 - 1.5 the measuring system was changed and had a big impact
 - 2.0 the core structure changed.
 Better support for modern development styles.
-From Waterfall to devops and agile.
+From Waterfall to DevOps and agile.

 ![](../assets/images/2023-owasp-samm-model-structure.png)

 They admitted that the _stream_ caused a lot of confusion.
 It's simply a way to structure things.
-Also it can be used not only about coding but what happens if there's an incident.
+Also, it can be used not only about coding but what happens if there's an incident.

 There are 3 levels of maturity

 1. Level 1 you're kind of doing it
-2. Level 2 you've got a solid porocess
+2. Level 2 you've got a solid process
 3. Level 3 you're optimising

-How can you measure your programs success.
-Essentially there's a question and a set if answers.
+How can you measure the success of your program?
+Essentially there's a question and a set of answers.
 Within 2.1 however, the emphasis is quality which is part of the model and there's a quality criteria.
 If you don't cover the quality criteria then it'll be an automatic *no* when going through the levels.

-In terms of tools there's
+In terms of tools, there's

 * [Google sheets](https://docs.google.com/spreadsheets/d/1jmLVltRhuG19AX5cLUcWH1Qox2Uic17rD29gMVG5zDE/view#gid=1716553355)
 * [Excel](https://github.com/owaspsamm/core/releases/latest)